North American land mammal age: System

 The North American land-mammal-age system was formalized in 1941 as a series of provincial land-mammal ages.
 The system was the standard for correlations in the terrestrial Cenozoic record of North America and was the source for similar time scales dealing with other continents.
 The system was revised into a formal chronostratigraphic system.
 This approach is nominally justified by international stratigraphic codes; it holds that first appearances of individual species in particular sections are the only valid basis for naming and defining the land-mammal ages.

 The basic unit of measure is the first/last boundary statement.
 This shows that the first appearance event of one taxon is known to predate the last appearance event of another.
 If two taxa are found in the same fossil quarry or at the same stratigraphic horizon, then their age-range zones overlap.

 The utility of the system led to its expansion into the Cretaceous (formalized 1986) and the Holocene (formalized 2014).
 These additions have been used in research related to the Cretaceous–Paleogene extinction event and the ensuing recovery, and to the Anthropocene debate, respectively.
+However, the ages that stretch into the Cretaceous are sometimes referred to as "North American land vertebrate ages" to reflect the fact that mammals, while still abundant, were not the dominant form of terrestrial life during the Mesozoic.